 No. 4: “I’m already working with a personal trainer.”

-Yeah, I can really tell.
+Yeah, I can tell.
 Really getting your money’s worth there, aren’t you?
 And you’re paying this guy or girl how much to count your reps and hold a clipboard?
 Did I mention the fourth F that comes after Fitness, Fellowship, and Faith?
 It’s called: Free.

 Dredd: Not every day?
 Surely, not every day.
 C’mon, you can make one day a week the day you let somebody give you for free the thing you’ve been paying for.
 Seriously.